Al Khan al-Ahmar

 It must be said that moving to urban or semi-urban, ghettoised environments is particularly difficult for Bedouin women, who in the process lose their traditional role and livelihood.
 Instead of moving freely as shepherds or travelling to market for sale of products, with access to income, they have become increasingly disempowered, dependent on their husbands, often restricted to lives inside unfamiliar, alienating concrete buildings and subject to increased gender-based violence at the hands of their menfolk, settlers, and soldiers.

 In May of 2018 the Israeli High Court issued a ruling stating the Israeli army could begin moving the village in June and demolish it together with the school.
 Since then, the case has been under appeal, with the court urging the state and village to reach a compromise.
 Al Khan al-Ahmar’s legal team has presented evidence showing that the village and its structures are indeed legal, based on laws dating from the British Mandate era, while the state has offered as a ‘compromise’ a different resettlement area, as long as three other villages voluntarily agree to the resettlement.
 What the state did not tell the High Court was that the new site is less than half a kilometer away from a major sewage treatment plant, on desert land that is too salty to provide grazing for the Bedouins’ dwindling herds of sheep and goats.

-Just prior to publication, on September 5th, the High Court upheld the ruling, stating that the village could be demolished starting the following week.
+Just prior to initial publication, in September, 2018, the High Court upheld the ruling, stating that the village could be demolished starting the following week.
 As residents and activists protest the imminent demolition, the European Parliament passed a motion warning that the destruction of Al Khan al-Ahmar would be a “grave breach of international law.”

 Nisreen, a student at Al Khan al-Ahmar school